MicrosoftDocs/VBA-Docs/api/Excel.modelrelationships.item.md

 ## Return value

-A [ModelRelationship object (Excel)](Excel.modelrelationship.md) object contained in the collection.
+A [ModelRelationship](Excel.modelrelationship.md) object contained in the collection.

 ## See also